 Fiend was started by the street god Garret Reynolds.
 I heard that Garret needed really strong parts that could withstand his riding.
 This guy trucks 10 sets for breaskfast.
 Fiend has recently started doing complete bikes.

 The fiend 2020 line is relatively limited and confusing.
 All bikes were the “Embryo” however they had different types ranging from: Type O, Type B, and so on.
 Each had a ‘+’ or a ‘-‘ version.
-Like “2020 Fiend embryo A+” Anyway, the A+ is the best version and the quality trickles down from there.
+Like “2020 Fiend embryo A+Opens in a new tab.”
+Anyway, the A+ is the best version and the quality trickles down from there.

 The bikes are not cheap.
 However they are strong, I mean Garret Reynolds rides these parts. 😎

-Read my 2020 Fiend reviews here: https://dougsterbob.com/category/bmx-brands/fiend/
+Read my 2020 Fiend reviews here: https://dougsterbob.com/category/bmx-brands/fiend/Opens in a new tab.

-Shop Fiend Stuff on: SourceBMX.com
+Shop Fiend Stuff on: SourceBMX.comOpens in a new tab.

 5. Fly BMX